Pumpkin, the Icteric Kitty

-Pumpkin is a four-month-old kitten that wasn't born yellow, he was healthy and fine up until a few days when his skin turned orange.
-Pumpkin wasn't acting right, he stopped eating, and was developing soft stools.
+Pumpkin is a four month old kitten that wasn't born yellow, he was healthy and fine up until a few days ago.
+Now he wasn't acting right, he stopped eating, and was developing soft stools.
 When I saw him in the office he was alert but subdued.
 He had a normal respiratory rate, and his hair coat was healthy.
 But he was definitely orange.
 We call this yellowish pallor jaundice.

 Jaundice is caused either by liver problems or blood issues.

-A quick blood test showed this cat's anemia was caused by red blood cells breaking apart inside his bloodstream.
+A quick blood test showed this cat's anemia was caused by red blood cells's breaking apart inside his bloodstream.

 The PCV showed the yellowness was from the destruction of red cells.
 Look at how low the blood is on the PCV graph: Less than 10% of the blood is from blood while the other 90% is blood serum colored yellow from the destruction of the red cells.

 Normally serum, or blood liquid, is clear.
 Compare this to the yellow serum in the diseased sample.
 Also notice the amount of red cells in normal blood is near 50%, but in the kitty's case it registers an anemic 10%.

 So this kitty has jaundice due to anemia.
 There was something breaking the cells apart.
 The yellow color comes when the broken cells are dismantled by the liver into components that are excreted or reused.
 Hemoglobin from the red cells is degraded into the bile pigment after the iron is collected for reuse.
 Jaundice shows up when the bile pigments overwhelm the excretion avenues, so I needed to see what was destroying the red cells.

 It was Mycoplasma, small micro-organisms attaching to the surface of the red cells, causing the RBC destruction.
 If enough RBCs are destroyed, anemia develops.